 More Dip and Spread Recipes

-I hope you like this Walnut Feta Dip, and you will give it a try shortly.
-If you make it, let me know in this post or send me an Instagram message or share your photos adding the hashtag #havocinthekitchen.
+I hope you like this walnut feta dip, and you will give it a try shortly.
+If you make it, please let me know in the comment section of this post below or send me an Instagram message or share your photos by adding the hashtag #havocinthekitchen.

 Cheers!